-However, when your supply chain operations are all optimized for quality and efficiency, you can achieve the seamless order fulfillment your customers were expecting, and deliver a positive experience that leaves customers primed to purchase again.
+However, when your supply chain operations are all optimised for quality and efficiency, you can achieve the seamless order fulfilment your customers were expecting, and deliver a positive experience that leaves customers primed to purchase again.

 Efficient supply chain operations can also help boost your business’s cost savings and improve your bottom line.
 Ultimately, the way your supply chain operations are planned and carried out will help you increase revenue while saving time and cutting costs.

 While not every ecommerce supply chain is the same, many include at least seven different operations, which function sequentially.
 Below we’ll walk through each.